kojix2/ruby-htslib/README.md

 Memory management

 Ruby and Crystal are languages that use garbage collection.
 However, the memory release policy for allocated C structures is slightly different: in Ruby-FFI, you can define a `self.release` method in `FFI::Struct`.
 This method is called when GC.
 So you don't have to worry about memory in high-level APIs like Bam::Record or Bcf::Record, etc. Crystal requires you to define a finalize method on each class.
 So you need to define it in Bam::Record or Bcf::Record.

+Macro functions

+In ruby-htslib, C macro functions are added to `LibHTS`, but in Crystal, `LibHTS` is a Lib, so methods cannot be added. methods are added to `LibHTS2`.

 #### Naming convention